pedroAkiraDanno/logrotate2/README.md

 Read from stdin and output lines with timestamp in an output file (pathname), rotating them when file size exceeds specified size in bytes.

+## About versions
+    v0.1.0 - dont recomend to use, is forks about olg project - have a lot problemas and bugs to fix v0.2.0 - first version that can use - like a fork in project ggrandes/logrotate -every thing is OK use use

 ## Compile (handmade)

     gcc -Wall -O2 logrotate.c -o logrotate